wallymathieu/assertfail/_posts/2022-04-03-small-and-simple-business-applications-using-sql.md

 In the Ruby world:

-- [Rails migrations](https://guides.rubyonrails.org/v3.2/migrations.html) : Nice migration framework that make it easy write simple reversable migrations when you use their API for simple enough migrations.
+- [Rails migrations](https://guides.rubyonrails.org/v3.2/migrations.html) : Nice migration framework that make it easy write simple reversible migrations when you use their API for simple enough migrations.

 ## Abstractions and schema